gamemann/TC-Ingress-IPIP-Blocker/README.md

 # TC Ingress IPIP Blocker
 ## Description
-A simple TC BPF program that attaches to the ingress filter and blocks any IPs stored in the `/etc/ipipblock/list.conf` file.
+A simple TC BPF program that attaches to the ingress filter and blocks any IPs stored in the specified file (default is `/etc/IPIPBlock/list.conf`).
 This program checks the source IP of the inner IP header.

 ## Usage
 Usage is as follows:

 ```
-./IPIPBlock_loader <interface>
+./IPIPBlock_loader --dev <interface> --list <file> [--help]
 ```

-Where `<interface>` is the interface incoming IPIP packets enter.
+Where `<interface>` is the interface incoming IPIP packets enter and `<file>` is the file that contains all the IPs to blacklist.
+The default interface is `ens18` and the default file is `/etc/IPIPBlock/list.conf`.

 ## Building
 You may use `git` and `make` to build this project.
 For example: